philsturgeon/phil.tech/_posts/2015-02-11-meet-the-league.markdown

 Kayla has taken over a massive project: [Omnipay](http://omnipay.thephpleague.com/).
 This was an existing package before her involvement, and before it came to the League, but it had a huge user-base and taking it over was no small task.
 She jumped at this opportunity and has been nailing it ever since.

 At first I was keeping an eye on the packages, to see how she was handling the pull requests and interactions from the community.
 Then I realized that was some bullshit white-knighting, and Kayla didn't need to be looked after.
-She's taken apart a few people who have crossed her, and I got to see in-person a take-down at Sunshine.
+She's taken apart a few people who have crossed her, and I got to see an in-person take-down at Sunshine.

 We had a vote amongst the group, and Kayla is now the FIG representative for the League - [assuming we get in](https://groups.google.com/forum/#!topic/php-fig/db0jvZJI5XQ).
 Last time they might have rudely assumed she was my puppet vote, but this time there seem to be no objections from the group and she will get to do her thing over there on our behalf.